keithlyang/ProfessionalProfile2/README.md

 -Added media querys to header, unordered list, section2 (About Me description) and pictures

--Header changes color to oranges @992px
+-Header changes color to oranges and pictures change size @992px

--
+-Header unordered list changes color to green @768px

+-Section2 (About Me description) text-align to center of page @576px